osborneandrewj/rogue-ai/README.md

 * Whenever a player damages the Rogue A.I., that player must click the center message screen and unveil a random event.
 * Rogue A.I. can only lose cards by the random events displayed.

+## TODO
+* Graphics.
+I am not a graphic artist.
+If you are interested in adding some visual polish drop me a message!
+* Settings activity
+* Rules activity

 ## Credits

 Author: Andrew Osborne